 - whether the thesis contains confidential material or material which may cause distress, offence to or impact the safety and security of particular groups.

 - Where confidentiality and/or restricted access is requested for greater than 12 months, the request and timeframe is:

-- Endorsed by the Delegated Authority and Associate Dean; and
+- Reviewed by the Delegated Authority and Associate Dean; and

 - The submission and examination process is as per the Submission and Examination of Higher Degree by Research Theses Procedure, with the following revisions: